Auxiliary iterative schemes for the discrete operators on de Rham complex: Numerical experiments

-Figure \ref{SAIT_Maxwell} shows the comparisons of the nonzero in the lower triangular factor $ L $ and its corresponding sparse approximate inverse matrix $ M_L $ generated by SAIT$(0.05, m)$.
-Here $ m $ is the iteration number in Algorithm \ref{SAIT_Thr}.
+We test the auxiliary schemes in solving the discrete Maxwell source problem \eqref{weak_discrete_Maxwell} on the mesh of level 5 ($ h = \pi/64 $).
+The sizes of the discrete systems of Domain $ 1 $ and Domain $ 2 $ are $ 811,200 $ and $ 620,736 $, respectively.
+We use Algorithm \ref{SAIT_Thr} to generate the SAIT preconditioners based on the standard ILU(0) factorization.
+Figure \ref{SAIT_Maxwell} shows the comparisons of the nonzeros in the lower triangular factor $ L $ and its corresponding sparse approximate inverse matrix $ M_L $ generated by SAIT$(0.05, m)$.
+Here $ m $ is the iteration number.
 The results show that the nonzeros on the SAIT$(0.05, 10)$ matrix is much less than its original matrix.

-Figure \ref{Maxwell_L5} shows the results in solving the original discrete Maxwell equation and its auxiliary problem using the Conjugate Gradient method on the mesh of level 5 ($ h = \pi/64 $).
+Figure \ref{Maxwell_L5} shows the results in solving the original discrete Maxwell equation and its auxiliary problem using the PCG method on the mesh of level 5.
 With the auxiliary part, the convergence becomes stable and faster, and can be accelerated by ILU and SAIT preconditioners further.

-After getting the solution of the auxiliary problem, it need to solve a mass equation.
+After getting the solution of the auxiliary problem, it needs to solve a mass equation.
 Figure \ref{mass_Maxwell} shows the relative errors of the mass equation and the original discrete Maxwell problem.
-The error of the original problem stops going down after some iteration.
-The reason is that its contains the error in the solution of the auxiliary problem \eqref{error_aux_original} by Theorem \ref{therem_error}.
+The error of the solution of the original problem stops going down after some iterations, which can be explained by the relation of the residuals \eqref{error_relation}.
+The final solution contains the error in the solution of the auxiliary problem.
 The figures also show that the relative error of the mass equation is smaller than that of the original equation.
-This means that the error of the mass euqation should be set smaller in computing.
+This means that the error of the mass euqation should be set smaller in actual computations.

-Table \ref{Table_Maxwell_Domain_1} and \ref{Table_Maxwell_Domain_2} show more convergence results.
-The V-cycle multigrid method works both as an independent solver or a preconditioner in the Conjugate Gradient method, and it can reduce the iteration counts significantly.
-The mass equations on different mesh converge fast even without preconditioning and the ILU(0) can make them converge to the stop criterion within several iterations.
+Table \ref{Table_Maxwell_Domain_1} and \ref{Table_Maxwell_Domain_2} show more convergence results and their comparisons of the discrete Maxwell source problems on the two domains.
+The V-cycle multigrid method works both as an independent solver or a preconditioner in the PCG method.
+It can reduce the iteration counts significantly.
+The mass equations on different meshes converge fast even without preconditioning.
+The ILU(0) preconditioner can make them converge to the stop criterion within several iterations.